The Bombay swimming hole on the Shoalhaven River is a favourite for Braidwood locals looking to cool off without having to slug it to the coast.

 With huge granite rocks and sandy alcoves, it’s the perfect place to swim in the sunshine.
 It’s a place loved by locals and largely forgotten by outsiders since it was featured in the 1987 film, The Year My Voice Broke.

-The 2019 summer fires burnt the whole area out which partly inspired the title of the group exhibition, Hope.
 Local artist, Ray Monde, has created a series of works as part of the exhibition that celebrate the joys of river swimming.

 “I wanted to create works that capture the beauty of Australian summer in the country,” Ray said, “Swimming in the Shoalhaven salves the soul, you come out invigorated.
 Jumping off the big rocks, you plummet into the cool river, swim around and dry off lying on the warm rocks,” said Ray.
 “It’s such a simple pure pleasure,” he added.